Rickasaurus/Barb/README.markdown

 	()	 			Unit
 	new <name>		Creates a new .NET instance of Class "name" .
-Invocation or Decimal Point within a Number null 			Creates an instance of null
+Invocation or Decimal Point within a Number
+    ..
+Invoke on each in a set and collect null 			Creates an instance of null
 	true			Creates a boolean of value true false			Creates a boolean of value false